Movies That Show AI's Sinister Side main image

 2001: A Space Odyssey

-Probably one of the most famous sinister AIs in film history would have to be the spaceship AI HAL 9000 in 2001: A Space Odyssey.
+Probably one of the most famous sinister AIs in film history is the spaceship AI HAL 9000 in 2001: A Space Odyssey.
 The AI in the film plots against the space crew while refusing any orders from the humans aboard, uttering the film’s famous line, “I'm Sorry Dave, I'm Afraid I Can't Do That.”

 The 1968 film was one of the first films to depict scientifically accurate space flight, which is probably why people think director Stanley Kubrick was behind the alleged moon landing hoax.
 But he was also one of the first filmmakers to show us the sinister side of AI and what it could mean for humans.